Rohithkannas/Tourist-Safety-Dashboard/CONTRIBUTING.md

 - Code editor (VS Code recommended)
 - Basic knowledge of HTML, CSS, JavaScript
 - Familiarity with Git and GitHub
+- Firebase account (for Firestore database)
+- Understanding of Firebase Admin SDK (for backend contributions)

 ### Fork and Clone